 HTC highly encourages its students from all academic disciplines to spend time studying or researching in another country for a semester, a year, a summer, or even during winter break.
 By coordinating the program with their Director of Studies, most students are able to study abroad at least once without lengthening the time it takes to receive their degree.

 Students who study abroad are encouraged to apply for a Dean's Travel & Research Grant.
 Alumni and friends of the Honors Tutorial College donate funds to facilitate student research and unique educational opportunities, including education abroad and internships.

-More information and the application for a grant is available at the HTC front office, or you can download them in the links below.
+More information and the application for a grant is available on your program of study site in Blackboard.

 "In the small Ecuadorian town of Puyo, English-speaking ability can be the difference between finding quality employment in business, tourism, and politics or living in poverty.
 While spending the summer of 2013 as an Organizational Development Intern for the Arajuno Road Project, I helped provide English language education, community development, and other types of support to rural elementary schools in the Amazon rainforest.
 For 10 weeks I worked to develop marketing materials, research funding opportunities, improve volunteer resources, and develop project management systems to increase organizational capacity.
 And with funding from the HTC Public Interest Grant, I was able to research, write, and design a cultural adjustment manual for new volunteers arriving to the project.

 While adapting to life in Ecuador was difficult at times, I tried to take every opportunity to experience the culture.
 This included attending Latin dance aerobics classes and the community field, going to a family house party and trying homemade sugarcane alcohol, picking fresh platanos and cacao at our neighbor's farm, and even getting onstage at one of the ten million karaoke bars in town.
 Looking back, I can see how much I've grown in global awareness, and am proud of the small but tangible impact I made on a community in need."